chalice19/gcommit/README.md

 # gcommit

 Project for the Gestural and Mobile Interaction course of IP Paris.
-Push changes in your repository while stretching and moving a little bit.
+Push changes to your repository while stretching and moving a little bit.

 gcommit asks users to make a particular streching excersize in order to run a git command.
 For the beginning, it supports only one movement and only commands to commit and push.